centminmod/google-insights-api-tools/readme.md

 WPT_APIKEY='YOUR_WPT_API_KEY'
 ```

-* Currently, tests are done only from Dulles, Dulles Motorola G4 3G, Dulles Galaxy S7, California, Frankfurt, Singapore, Sydney, Dallas & London locations for Chrome Cable 5Mbps speed profile and will later be expanded to other profile/locations.
+* Currently, tests are done only from Dulles, Dulles Motorola G4 3G, Dulles Galaxy S7, California, Frankfurt, Singapore, Sydney, Dallas, London, Tokyo, Hong Kong, Mumbia, and Brazil locations for Chrome Cable 5Mbps speed profile and will later be expanded to other profile/locations.
 Due to delays in processing results, there's a incremental 15 seconds delay until results are displayed.
 If results are still not available, another 15 second delay and recheck is triggered and so on until results are available.
 * WPT tests are run from a specific tester id for the region listed at https://www.webpagetest.org/getTesters.php.
 So WPT tests are more comparable between test runs when using the same tester id as usually there are many testers within a specific region.
 * Currently, for Dulles tester id `TESTER_CABLE='VM3-06'` and for California tester id `TESTER_CABLE='ip-172-31-8-84'` and for Frankfurt tester id `TESTER_CABLE='ip-172-31-28-65'` and for Singapore tester id `TESTER_CABLE='ip-172-31-39-48'` and for Sydney tester id `TESTER_CABLE='ip-172-31-7-201'` and for Dulles Motorola G4 3G tester id `TESTER_CABLE='MotoG4_21'` are used.
 Dulles region is the main test location so has the most tester server ids (32) ranging from `VM1-01 to VM1-08`, `VM2-01 to VM2-08`, `VM3-01 to VM3-08` and `VM4-01 to VM4-08`.